-The crust is classic crumble with added stability from an egg yolk and more butter, but with juicy fruit, it is not quite stable enough to preserve the allusion that it is a tart.
+The crust is classic crumble with extra stability from an egg yolk and added butter, but with juicy fruit, it's not quite stable enough to preserve the allusion that it's a tart.
 With soft ripe plums, it will fall apart when cut, so let go of any notion of pretty wedges on a plate and just dig the spoon into it as you would when serving a fruit crisp.
-It doesn't matter anyway.
-It tastes outstanding.
-Inside the crust are fresh sliced plums tossed with a little lemon zest - nothing else.
+It doesn't matter anyway -- it tastes outstanding.
+Inside the crust are fresh sliced plums tossed with a little lemon zest -- nothing else.
 The tart/crisp is baked until the plums are bubbly and the crust is golden brown.
-It tastes sweet but not overly.
-It is homemade perfection - which means that although it might not look perfect, it tastes divine. - Waverly - Waverly
+It tastes sweet but not overly so.
+It's homemade perfection, which means that although it might not look perfect, it tastes divine. —Waverly

 ripe red plums

 freshly grated lemon zest

 all purpose flour

 walnuts, finely chopped and lightly toasted

 light brown sugar, firmly packed

 cold unsalted butter, diced

-- PREP THE PLUMS: Preheat the oven to 400.
-Bring a saucepan of water to a boil.
+- PREP THE PLUMS: Preheat the oven to 400° F. Bring a saucepan of water to a boil.
 Submerge each plum in the boiling water for about 15 seconds.
 The skin will peel off easily.
 When all of the plums are peeled, cut them in half, lengthwise.
 Remove the pit.
 Quarter the plums and then toss them in a bowl with the lemon zest.
 Set aside.

-- MAKE THE CRUST/CRUMBLE: In a large bowl, combine the flour, cinnamon, nutmeg, salt, toasted walnuts, and sugar.
+- MAKE THE CRUST/CRUMBLE: In a large bowl, combine the flour, cinnamon, nutmeg, salt, toasted walnuts, and brown sugar.
 Use you fingers to work the butter and egg yolk into the mixture until it becomes crumbly.